llNorthPolell/tcg-tactics/README.md

 a window will popup prompting the user to discard a card from their hand to make room for the hero card.
 The user will be unable to act until a card is discarded and the OK button is pressed.

+5. Spell cards can only be played within 2 tiles from a hero.
+However, spells that cause area of effect can hit targets further away with the splash.